 Requests to add or change language/population data must provide the following basic information:

-Reliable sources for population data are required for population updates and additions.
+Reliable sources for population data and official status are required for population updates and additions.
 While Ethnologue may be a good source for "mother tongue" or native speaker data for more common languages, it is not a sufficient source on its own for population data on most languages.
 Recent government or NGO-sponsored census data are typically better sources.